chromaui/chromatic-e2e/DEVELOPMENT.md

 - Playwright: `yarn test:playwright`, then `yarn archive-storybook:playwright` to see the archived UI
 - Cypress: `yarn test:cypress`, then `yarn archive-storybook:cypress` to see the archived UI

+> [!IMPORTANT]
+> Playwright may require you to run `yarn playwright install` first before any of its e2e tests will pass.

 If you wish to run the site-under-tests's server separately (e.g. to debug a specific test or to use Cypress interactive mode), run `yarn test:server` and visit `http://localhost:3000`.

 ### PR Workflow with Changesets